The 20 Best Arrhythmias Doctors Near Me in Baltimore, MD

 English

 Dr. Allison Hays is a general cardiologist and Medical Director of Echocardiography Programs at the Johns Hopkins Hospital.
 She is also an assistant professor at the Johns Hopkins University School of Medicine.
 Dr. Hays graduated from Stanford University with degrees in biology and English.
 She received her medical training at the Columbia University College of Physicians and Surgeons and did her residency at the New York Presbyterian Hospital at Columbia.
 Dr. Hays pursued cardiology fellowships at New York University Medical Center and at the Johns Hopkins University School of Medicine.
 Dr. Hays studies ways to use noninvasive imaging to detect cardiovascular disease.
 She has advanced multimodality imaging training from Johns Hopkins and attends in the Adult Echocardiography Lab at Johns Hopkins Hospital.
 In terms of research, she uses Cardiac MRI as a tool to study coronary and systemic endothelial function.
 Dr. Hays is rated as an Advanced provider by MediFind in the treatment of Arrhythmias.
-Her top areas of expertise are Familial Ventricular Tachycardia, Arrhythmias, Heart Attack, and Apoplexy.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Familial Ventricular Tachycardia, Arrhythmias, Heart Attack, and Apoplexy.
+Dr. Hays is board certified in American Board Of Internal Medicine.

 Advanced in Arrhythmias